Pokémon Black 2 and White 2: Story

 The player and their rival begin their Pokémon journey in the previously unexplorable western side of Unova.
 They live in the new Aspertia City, and receive their starter Pokémon from Bianca, an NPC that served as one of the player's rivals in Black and White.
 The player also meets Cheren, the other rival character, who is now a Gym Leader in Aspertia City.
-Much like other Pokémon games, the player travels around the region, battling Gym Leaders to acquire eight Gym Badges, and then goes on to challenge the Elite Four of the Unova League and the Pokémon Champion to beat the game.
+Much like other Pokémon games, the player travels around the region, battling Gym Leaders to acquire eight Gym Badges, and then goes on to challenge the Elite Four and the Unova League Champion to beat the game.

-The plot of Black 2 and White 2 features the antagonistic Neo Team Plasma, whom the player first encounters while running an errand, and later when travelling to the first other major city where the team announces its plans to take over the world and steal others' Pokémon in front of the player, the rival, and new Gym Leader Roxie.
+The plot of Black 2 and White 2 features the primary antagonistic force Neo Team Plasma, whom the player first encounters while running an errand, and later when travelling to the first other major city where the team announces its plans to take over the world and steal others' Pokémon in front of the player, the rival, and new Gym Leader Roxie.
 (Note: Homika (ホミカ) in Japan) At the behest of Iris, the player helps Burgh track down more Neo Team Plasma members in the sewers of Castelia City, where the player meets Colress (Note: Achroma (アクロマ, Akuroma) in Japan) for the first time, who claims to be a researcher of the strengths of Pokémon.

 Later, it is revealed that Neo Team Plasma has stolen a Purrloin the player's rival was planning on giving to his sister, which makes the rival angry towards the organization, including its reformed former members.
-After learning about the legendary Pokémon Kyurem, which arrived at the Giant Chasm years ago, the player discovers that Neo Team Plasma is working to use Kyurem to take over the world, harnessing its power to freeze large portions of Unova, including Opelucid City.
+After learning about the Legendary Pokémon Kyurem, which arrived at the Giant Chasm years ago, the player discovers that Neo Team Plasma is working to use Kyurem to take over the world, harnessing its power to freeze large portions of Unova, including Opelucid City.
 The player tracks Neo Team Plasma to Humilau City, home of the final new Pokémon Gym led by Marlon, (Note: Shizui (シズイ) in Japan) who helps the player battle Neo Team Plasma to remove Kyurem from their grasp.
 He also helps the rival retrieve his Purrloin, which has since evolved into a Liepard that is used in battle against the player and rival.